-In the Doppler technique, the frequency shift, induced by the motion of the scattering matter along the line of sight of a particular beam direction, is measured and converted into a radial velocity.
+In the Doppler technique, the frequency shift, induced by the motion of the scattering matter along the line of sight of a particular beam direction, is measured and converted into a radial velocity-of the air in three or more directions -.
 The horizontal and vertical wind components are obtained from sequentially made radial wind measurements in at least three linearly independent directions.
 The wind vector retrieval is based on further assumptions on the wind field structure.
 Horizontal homogeneity and stationarity of the mean wind field allows for a simple closed-form expression of this algorithm (see Teschke and Lehmann (2017)).
-Simple Doppler-Beam-Swinging configurations use a vertically pointing beam and about 2-4 oblique (about 15° off-vertical) beams.
-A higher number of off-vertical beams yield generally to better results than the simple three-beam technique (Adachi et al., 2005).
+Simple Doppler-Beam-Swinging configurations use a vertically and pointing beam and about 2-4 oblique (about 15° off-vertical-in the north and east direction - and from these components they determine the horizontal and vertical wind components.
+Simpler systems may only measure the radial velocity in two-) beams.
+A higher number of off-vertical directions and, by assuming that the vertical air velocity is negligible, determine_beams yield generally to better results than the simple three-beam technique (Adachi et al., 2005).
 Other sampling configurations, like velocity-azimuth display (VAD), are also possible.

 The spaced antenna technique uses a vertically pointing radar beam and at least three independent receiving vertically directed antennas.
 This allows for a correlation-based estimate of the wind speed based on the apparent motion of the backscattered interference or diffraction pattern on the ground.
-Corrections have to be made for temporal changes of the scattering structures to obtain an estimate of the horizontal wind.
+Corrections have to be made for temporal changes of the scattering structures to obtain an estimate of the horizontal wind velocity.
+The four beam profiler wind measurement technique is more practical than the three-beam profiler technique in that its measurement is not affected significantly by vertical wind (Adachi et al., 2005.
 Spaced antenna and Doppler techniques have comparative advantages and disadvantages, some of which are described in Dolman and Reid (2014).